Education Programs

 Oceanography

-The ocean is one of the most amazing places on the entire Earth, yet remains largely unexplored.
-Oceanographers seek to better understand the ocean by examining the ocean’s ancient history, observing current conditions, and looking towards a brighter future.
-Step into the shoes of an oceanographer as we examine the physical, chemical, geographical, and biological features of the ocean.
+The ocean, with its abyssal depths and boundless reach, hides many mysteries in its waters.
+Oceanographers seek to illuminate these unknowns by examining the ocean’s ancient history, documenting current conditions, and exploring their way towards a brighter future.
+Step into the shoes of these brilliant scientists as we examine the physical, chemical, geographical, and biological features of the ocean.

 Complimentary Chaperone Policy